rufus0863/sb-projects/rest-project/README.md

 # RESTful Project

 This project demonstrates the implementation of a **RESTful API** using standard design principles and best practices.
-It covers key concepts such as request handling, parameter management, and error handling, ensuring a clean and maintainable architecture.
+It covers concepts listed below ensuring a clean and maintainable architecture.

 - Controllers
 - Request mappings
 - Request parameters
 - Path variables
-- Reqeust body
+- Request body
-- Exception handling
+- Validations and Exception handling
 - API documentation
 ---